catalystdao/catalyst/evm/README.md

 ## SwapPoolFactory.sol

-Both `SwapPool.sol` and `SwapPoolFactory.sol` are deployed disabled as a result of inheriting `SwapPoolCommon.sol`.
+Both `SwapPoolVolatile.sol` and `SwapPoolFactory.sol` are deployed disabled as a result of inheriting `SwapPoolCommon.sol`.
 To ease pool creation, `SwapPoolFactory.sol` wraps the deployment of minimal proxies and the associated setup of the Swap Pool in a single call.

 # EVM Development